-As illustrated in the following table, there are three levels of Service Component granularity that are viable for the SRM.
+Table 1 illustrates the three levels of Service Component granularity that are viable for the SRM.

-Table 3: SRM Component Granularity Levels
+Table 1: SRM Component Granularity Levels

 Level Definition Business Component System A set of cooperating business components assembled together to deliver a solution to a business problem.
 Business Component Represents the implementation of an autonomous business concept, business service, or business process.
 It consists of all the technology elements (i.e., software, hardware, data) necessary to express, implement, and deploy a given business concept as an autonomous, reusable element of a large information system.
 It is a unifying concept across the development lifecycle and the distribution tiers.
 Normally expressed as a sub-component of a larger business component system.
 Distributed Component The lowest level of SRM component granularity.
 It is a software element that can be called at run-time with a clear interface and a clear separation between interface and implementation.
 It is autonomously deployable.
+Language Class (n/a) A class in an object-oriented programming language to build distributed components.
+This is $NOT$ considered an SRM component.

-32 The information in this section is taken from the white paper entitled Service Component-Based Architectures, Version 2.0, June 2004, developed by the Federal CIO Council, Architecture and Infrastructure Committee, in collaboration with the FEA-PMO and the Industry Advisory Council.
+&lt;sup>32 The information in this section is taken from the white paper entitled Service Component-Based Architectures, Version 2.0, June 2004, developed by the Federal CIO Council, Architecture and Infrastructure Committee, in collaboration with the FEA-PMO and the Industry Advisory Council.
 The purpose of this white paper is to inform agencies' thinking on development and use of enterprise architecture, in a manner consistent with Component sharing, and the objectives of the FEA.
-The document is available as http://colab.cim3.net/file/work/geocop/SCBA 2.0 FINAL.pdf.
+The document is available as http://colab.cim3.net/file/work/geocop/SCBA\2.0\FINAL.pdf.